LoriRoussey/exegetes.eu.org/_posts/EN_posts/2016-05-09-legal-action-against-the-french-surveillance-law.md

 # What are our arguments?

-Put it simply: our strategy is to mobilise the European Court of Justice's (ECJ) case law, which has made landmark rulings concerning privacy protection these last months (see in particular the [Digital Rights](http://curia.europa.eu/juris/document/document.jsf?text=&docid=150642&pageIndex=0&doclang=EN&mode=lst&dir=&occ=first&part=1&cid=1094471) case and the Schrems case](http://curia.europa.eu/juris/document/document.jsf?text=&docid=169195&pageIndex=0&doclang=EN&mode=lst&dir=&occ=first&part=1&cid=1094238)).
+Put it simply: our strategy is to mobilise the European Court of Justice's (ECJ) case law, which has made landmark rulings concerning privacy protection these last months \(see in particular the [Digital Rights](http://curia.europa.eu/juris/document/document.jsf?text=&docid=150642&pageIndex=0&doclang=EN&mode=lst&dir=&occ=first&part=1&cid=1094471) case and the [Schrems case](http://curia.europa.eu/juris/document/document.jsf?text=&docid=169195&pageIndex=0&doclang=EN&mode=lst&dir=&occ=first&part=1&cid=1094238)\).
 With this in mind, if the French Council of State were to refuse to directly apply this case law, we would suggest it several preliminary rulings that it would then have to be referred to the ECJ.

 All our arguments can be found in our [writings](https://exegetes.eu.org/recours/renseignement/CEtat/) [FR], but these documents are voluminous (for example the main document is around 90 pages).
 Our goal here is to give a synthetic overview.